wpaccessibility/wp-a11y-docs/docs/topics/forms/required/mark-required-fields.md

 ### Other WordPress form plugins

 {: .info }
-We'd like to invite people familiar with form plugins to help us add instructions for WordPress form plugins.
-Like possibilities, settings and screenshots.
+We want to invite people familiar with form plugins to help us add instructions for WordPress form plugins, including options, settings, and screenshots.
 Please [contact us]({{site.baseurl}}/docs/contact/) if you want to help us with this additional content.

 ## Related WCAG Success Criteria